The Accounts API is designed for multi-chain and multi-currency support.

 If you are not familiar with blockchain concepts, a blockchain (or "chain" for short), is a distributed ledger of actions.
 Computers across the Internet use a blockchain to synchronize (agree on) a shared payment history for everyone on the network.
 You can think of it as a distributed database in which everyone who wants to transact records their actions according to certain rules that ensure nobody is cheating.
-Bitcoin, Ethereum, and EOS are examples of chains.
+Bitcoin, Ethereum, and Algorand are examples of chains.

 A chain typically hosts one or more cryptocurrencies (or "currencies" for short) which have value.
 Currencies are also often referred to as tokens.
 Most chains host a native currency, and may sometimes have additional currencies (or tokens) hosted on the same chain.
 For example, the Bitcoin chain hosts the native Bitcoin (

 BTC) currency, but also secondary tokens like Omni (

 OMNI).
 The Ethereum chain hosts the native Ethereum (

 ETH) currency, but also a wide variety of currencies and tokens, including

 USDC.
 Many of them follow a technical standard called ERC-20.
 Similarly, the Algorand chain hosts the native Algo (